CiscoDevNet/terraform-provider-aci/website/docs/r/encryption_key.html.markdown

 ## Argument Reference ##
 * `annotation` - (Optional) Annotation of object AES Encryption Passphrase and Keys for Config Export and Import.
+* `passphrase` - (Optional) Parameter to set the passphrase of object AES Encryption Passphrase and Keys for Config Export and Import.
+Length of `passphrase` should be between 16 - 32 characters.
+* `strong_encryption_enabled` - (Optional) Parameter indicating whether encryption is weak or strong.
+This parameter can be set if and only if `passphrase` is set.
+Allowed values are "yes" and "no".
+Type: String.
 * `clear_encryption_key` - (Optional) Parameter to clear the encryption key, if configured.
 Allowed values are "yes" and "no".
+Default value is "no".
 Type: String.
-* `passphrase` - (Optional) Parameter to set the passphrase of object AES Encryption Passphrase and Keys for Config Export and Import
+(If `passphrase` is set then `clear_encryption_key` should be `no`.
+Also, `clear_encryption_key` and `strong_encryption_enabled` both cannot be set `yes` simultaneously.)
 * `passphrase_key_derivation_version` - (Optional) Version of the algorithm used for forward compatibility.
 Allowed value is "v1".
 Default value is "v1".
-* `strong_encryption_enabled` - (Optional) Parameter indicating whether encryption is weak or strong.
-This parameter can be set if and only if `passphrase` is set.
-Allowed values are "yes" and "no".
-Type: String.
 * `description` - (Optional) Description of object AES Encryption Passphrase and Keys for Config Export and Import.
 * `name_alias` - (Optional) Name Alias of object AES Encryption Passphrase and Keys for Config Export and Import.